 Domenic Vitiello teaches city and regional planning at the University of Pennsylvania.

 George E. Thomas teaches urban studies at the University of Pennsylvania.
-He is coauthor (with David B. Brownlee) of Building America's First University: An Historical and Architectural Guide to the University of Pennsylvania, also available from the University of Pennsylvania Press.
+He is coauthor (with David B. Brownlee) of Building America's First University: An Historical and Architectural Guide to the University of Pennsylvania.